joedougherty/writing/the_generator_that_could_not_be.rst

 ===============================

 Your friend George is a real math whiz.
-He has all these interesting ideas about infinity to share.
+He has some very interesting ideas about infinity.
 Every now and again he tries to explain some of his ideas, but they never quite seem to stick.
+Perhaps its the formal terminology he uses.
+Perhaps it's the unfamiliar notation.
+Maybe it's both!
+Regardless, you resolve to find a common ground.

-You happen to both know a bit of Python.
-George decides to explain some of his ideas in terms of programming.
+You may not be a strong theoretical mathematician, but you *do* happen to know a bit of Python.
+George thinks that ought to be enough to get started on the path toward taming the infinite.
+Heartened by his confidence, you begin.

-"First off, let's represent the Natural numbers."
-George proffers the following:
+George suggests that you start slow and try to find a representation on that natural numbers.
+Of course, computer memory isn't infinite, so you can't actually create a infinite sequence of numbers.
+Lists, tuples, and arrays are all out.

+What we want is something that could give us all the natural numbers *in principle*.
+Trying to list them all out one-by-one will never work.
+Is there some Python feature that can help here?

+What about a generator?
+It will only produce one value at a time, but in principle it would never stop!
+Here's a first shot at representing the natural numbers

 .. code-block:: python